jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 flow matching, or a flow-map-like few-step sampler.
 The common question is whether continuous refinement can be made into a well-specified language model, not only a useful sampler.

+## What this suggests

+Before designing the training objective, check whether the inference procedure is well specified.
+Does the sampler see the variables it needs?
+Does its parameterization contain the update it will be asked to perform?
+If not, training is being asked to compensate for a missing piece of the algorithm.

 ## Related reading